carolinafishes/carolinafishes.github.io/_posts/software/2015-01-08-phyinformR_manual3.md

 <img class="b30" src="https://carolinafishes.github.io/images/informR_11.png" alt="">
 Here the branch lengths (x axis, time) and the blue lines (y axis, QIRP) match up and we can see that a similar trend to the one at the end of the previous section: small recent internode have low QIRP and are predicted to be impacted by homoplasy or contain little information
 <br>
-This approach to visualization can be quite handy when comparing markers
+This approach to visualization can be quite handy when comparing markers, so leave this graphics window open for now
 <br>
 <br>
 Visualizing Phylogenetic Experimental Design